A History of Violence (2005)

 [Mr. Fogarty tells Edie that her husband's real name is Joey Cusack]

 Edie Stall: My husband does not know you.
 He wouldn't know you, somebody like you.

-Carl Fogaty: Oh, he knows Carl Fogarty all right.
+Carl Fogarty: Oh, he knows Carl Fogarty, all right.
 He knows me intimately.
 See?

-Carl Fogaty: This isn't a completely dead eye, it still works a bit.
-The problem is, the only thing I can see with it is Joey Cusack, and it can see right through him... right through your husband, Edie.
+Carl Fogarty: [Mr. Fogarty points to his blind left eye] This isn't a completely dead eye.
+It still works a bit.
+The problem is, the only thing I can see with it is Joey Cusack.
+And it can see right through him.
+Right through your husband, Edie.
 I see what's inside him, what makes him tick.
 He's still the same guy.
-He's still crazy fucking Joey!
-And you know it, don't you?
-How much do you really know about your husband, Edie?
-Where he's from, where he's been, his life before he met you some 20 years ago?

 Bobby Jordan: Yeah.